 After a prolonged famine in new entries to the comedy hall of fame, a saviour has arrived and he’s serving up a feast

-In every artistic form, every literary genre, and in every broadcast format, there are talents so great they seem impervious to the cruel ravages of time.
+For every artistic form, for every literary genre, and for every broadcast format, there are talents so great they seem impervious to the cruel ravages of time.
 The unpredictable ebbs and flows of taste through the generations and across social classes seem to pose no obstacle to some.
-It is, naturally, impossible to know for sure who or what will stand the test of time.
-In fifty, a hundred years from now, will Kazuo Ishiguro be held in high esteem (highly likely); will Steve Coogan? (very likely).
+Of course, it is impossible to know for sure who or what will stand the test of time.
+In fifty, a hundred years from now, will Kazuo Ishiguro be held in high esteem (it’s likely); will Steve Coogan? (very likely).
 Will Hilary Mantel?… Haruki Murakami?
 And Tracey Emin?
 Ian McEwan?
 Anthony Gormley?… I could go on.

 There was a time, only a few years ago, when I thought Fawlty Towers stood alone in the upper echelons of the greatest comedy that had, and could ever be written.
 Now I’m not so sure.
 It’s good.
 Of course it’s good.
 Even great.
 Yet now, at its edges, like an old book yellowing with age, there seems to be faint signs that it is not exactly timeless.
 The structure is amazing (I’ve seen every episode about ten times and I’ve read the scripts twice).
 The artful weaving of character and action, melded with gob-smacking irony and the excrutiatingly painful desperation and embarrassment of Basil, is up there with the best.
 But, I don’t know why, for me, it no longer quite hits the mark.
-Will it soon be an ex-parrot?
-I have in fact recently come to think of Peep Show as the best sit-com.
-The quality, consistency and intelligence of the writing is simply awe-inspiring.
+Instead of Fawlty Towers, I have in fact recently come to believe that Peep Show is the best sit-com.
+The quality, consistency and intelligence of the writing is very impressive.

-All were soundly written and skillfully performed, were unique and helped sustain Radio 4’s reputation as the breeding ground of up and coming comedy talent.
+All were soundly written and skillfully performed, were unique and helped sustain Radio 4’s reputation as the breeding ground for up-and-coming comedy talent.
 Many of the station’s writers and performers went on to successful TV careers.
 Coogan is the best recent example.
 As is the pioneering Chris Morris in On The Hour.
 And of course BBC TV’s flagship comedy programme Have I Got News For You cut its teeth as the News Quiz on Radio 4 (which still exists as a programme).
 Not that progressing to TV is obligatory, or the sole standard of success.
-Radio is radio, a specific skill in its own right.
-In the right hands the medium of radio can become a virtually unlimited universe in the mind of the listener, a thing of playful wonder, in both comedy and drama.
+Radio is radio, a specific set of skills in its own right.
+In capable hands the medium of radio can feel like a virtually unlimited universe in the mind of the listener, a thing of playful wonder, in both comedy and drama.

 There is nothing wrong with slagging off the Tories.
 After all, I love the standup comedy of Stewart Lee, hardly one to hold off on such things.
-I’m simply saying there is more to achieving a comedic effect than that.
-Far more.
+I’m simply saying there is far more to achieving a comedic effect than that.
 Stewart Lee knows that, and is perhaps the best standup I’ve come across, not least for his uncanny ability at seamless, subtle and inventive self-referencing and irony.
-He is unique in modern live comedy, very near to genius.
+He is unique in modern live comedy.

 Thankfully – and this is my point – the answer is yes.
 Of course, Coogan is very much still about.
 But a rare and deeply funny saviour has come amongst us.
 And here I must confess: I often lie awake at night in the dark, crying.